Drugs & Medications - Suboxone SL

-Use this medication during your treatment maintenance period as directed by your doctor, usually once daily.
+Use this medication as directed by your doctor, usually once daily.
 Drink some water to moisten your mouth before use.
 This helps the film dissolve.
 With dry hands, open the foil packet just before use and place the medication film under your tongue.
 Keep the film in place until it completely dissolves.
 Do not talk, swallow, chew, or move the film after placing it under your tongue, or it will not work as well.

 If you are prescribed more than one film each day, place the second film under your tongue on the opposite side of the mouth.
 Try not to have the films touch each other.
 If your doctor has prescribed a third film, place it under your tongue after the first 2 films have completely dissolved.

-Buprenorphine alone is usually used for the first 2 days after you have stopped all other narcotics.
+Buprenorphine alone may be used instead of this medication for the first 2 days after you have stopped all other narcotics.
 It is usually given in your doctor's office.
 Your doctor will then switch you to this combination buprenorphine/naloxone medication for maintenance treatment.

 The dosage is based on your medical condition and response to treatment.
 Your doctor will adjust the dose until there are no symptoms of withdrawal.
 Do not switch between sublingual tablets and film, because you may need a different dose if you switch.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Properly stop the medication when directed.